ishaanb92/cifarCNN/README.md

 The base architecture for the classifier is based on the CIFAR-10 classifier present in the TensorFlow tutorials, just more amenable to change.
 For the original code (much more polished), please refer : https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10.
 In the original TF code, training images are distorted using random crops and other techniques.
 Input images in this code are not manipulated before training.

 TODOS:
-1. Use a adversarial inputs to augment training data
+1. Use adversarial inputs to augment training data
-2. Add code to evaluate test data
+2. Explore other methods in literature